 Tickets

-At Southampton you can buy tickets from a few weeks before the match via the official club site, while tickets last, even without a membership.
+You can buy tickets a few weeks prior to the match through the club's official website, while tickets last, even without a membership.
 Already sure which game you want to go to later in the season?
 When you become a premium member of The Saints you can immediately buy tickets for all remaining home games of the season.

 How to get there